ohdsi-studies/Covid19SubjectsAesiIncidenceRate/README.md

 # How to Run
 1. Follow [these instructions](https://ohdsi.github.io/Hades/rSetup.html) for setting up your R environment, including RTools and Java.

-2. Create an empty folder or new RStudio project, and in R, use the following code to install the study package and its dependencies:
+2. Create an empty folder or new RStudio project (in Windows make sure the path is not too long or you will get a "filename exceeded Windows’ internal limit").
+Then in R, use the following code to install the study package and its dependencies:

     ```r
     install.packages("renv")